ODSunday/HackBio-Internship-Stage-2/Stage 2_Project 1:Plant/README.md

 |protein kinase regulator activity|	35|	Molecular Function|

 #### Kyoto Encyclopedia of Genes and Genomes (KEGG) enrichment analysis for the upregulated and downregulated genes
-To further elucidate the biological pathways affected by UV-C exposure, KEGG pathway enrichment analysis was performed for the significantly upregulated and downregulated genes in the vascular tissues of _A. thaliana_ (**Table 4**; **Figure 6**).
+To further understand the biological pathways affected by UV-C exposure, KEGG pathway enrichment analysis was performed for the significantly upregulated and downregulated genes in the vascular tissues of _A. thaliana_ (**Table 4**; **Figure 6**).

 **Top KEGG enriched pathways for upregulated genes**

 The upregulated genes were significantly enriched in pathways associated with plant–pathogen interaction, MAPK signaling, and phenylpropanoid biosynthesis.
 Enrichment of the plant–pathogen interaction and MAPK signaling pathways suggests activation of defense-related signaling cascades that mediate stress perception and response.
 The phenylpropanoid biosynthesis pathway, known for producing antioxidant and UV-absorbing secondary metabolites (e.g., flavonoids and lignin precursors), indicates a protective response aimed at minimizing UV-induced oxidative damage.

 Additionally, enrichment in glutathione metabolism underscores the role of redox homeostasis and detoxification mechanisms in combating reactive oxygen species generated under UV-C stress.
 The ribosome biogenesis in eukaryotes pathway suggests enhanced protein synthesis capacity to support repair and defense processes.
-Together, these results imply that UV-C exposure activates multifaceted protective mechanisms involving stress signaling, antioxidant defense, and metabolic reprogramming.
+Together, these results imply that UV-C exposure activates important protective mechanisms involving stress signaling, antioxidant defense, and metabolic reprogramming.

 **Top KEGG enriched pathways for downregulated genes**

 The downregulated genes were primarily enriched in biosynthesis of cofactors, glyoxylate and dicarboxylate metabolism, and glycine, serine, and threonine metabolism, indicating suppression of core metabolic and biosynthetic activities.
 The reduced expression of genes in the plant hormone signal transduction pathway suggests altered hormonal balance and signaling, potentially contributing to growth inhibition and stress adaptation.
-Similarly, the downregulation of folate biosynthesis may reflect a reprioritization of metabolic resources away from growth and toward stress defense.
+Similarly, the downregulation of folate biosynthesis may reflect a redirection of metabolic resources away from growth and toward stress defense.

-The KEGG enrichment analysis complements the GO results, demonstrating that UV-C treatment reprograms vascular tissue metabolism by upregulating stress- and defense-related pathways while downregulating those involved in growth, photosynthesis, and biosynthesis.
+The KEGG enrichment analysis complements the GO results, demonstrating that UV-C treatment reprogrammes vascular tissue metabolism by upregulating stress-related and defense-related pathways while downregulating pathways involved in growth, photosynthesis, and biosynthesis.
 This coordinated shift underscores the plant’s adaptive strategy to withstand UV-induced oxidative and metabolic stress.

 **A**
 <img width="1000" height="600" alt="upregulated_kegg_dotplot" src="https://github.com/user-attachments/assets/25f1f496-bae2-416d-8f1e-ecf341dad765" />